 - A significant impairment affecting an important body part;

 - Other accident-related expenses.

 Get help from a personal injury lawyer.
 Fort Lauderdale accident victims are entitled pursue compensation for all their damages, not just a portion of their losses, if another driver caused their wreck.

 Should I Hire a Car Accident Lawyer for a Minor Accident?

 We encourage anyone who suffered injuries in a car accident to reach out to our personal injury lawyers.
 Fort Lauderdale accident victims often find that while they believe their accident was minor, they still qualify to recover compensation.

-In some cases, our law firm performs case evaluations for what victims believe are minor car accidents, but we discover that the accident victim is eligible for damages beyond their PIP coverage.
+In some cases, a Florida car accident lawyer performs case evaluations for what victims believe are minor car accidents, but we discover that the accident victim is eligible for damages beyond their PIP coverage.
 When this occurs, we can:

 - Obtain copies of relevant medical records